the Glasgow School of Art

 Head of school

 As one of the leading Art Schools in the UK, The Glasgow School of Art welcomes international students to all of its courses.
 The School offers an environment in which difference is encouraged and diversity of background and approach is valued.
-The Mackintosh School forms part of the creative community.
+The Mackintosh School forms part of this creative community.

 The Mackintosh School of Architecture has always been a proving ground for progressive thought and has been part of the learning experience at the GSA since the middle of the 19th century.
-The Mac is the place to study, ranked by the Architects Journal as the top architecture school in Scotland and third in the UK - the only Scottish School to be ranked in the top ten.

 426 students (240 Bachelor, 180 Master, 6 PhD), 35% of foreign students.